Seydways Acting Studios

 5:30 pm to 8:30 pm

 “Working with Richard completely changed the way I approach acting.
 In all honesty, he made me a true actor.
 Through his classes and working with his Trigger Approach, Richard has helped me find my own method that allows me to listen, react and relax in the moment – simple but often elusive tasks.
 His insightful critiques and illuminating Stretch Work have proven invaluable to my continuing career as an actor.”

-Last Dance (Broadway), Henry IV (Lincoln Center), Much Ado About Nothing (New York Shakespeare Festival)
+The Good Wife, Last Dance (Broadway), Henry IV (Lincoln Center), Much Ado About Nothing (New York Shakespeare Festival)